Privacy policy

 Contact

-If you notice any errors (spelling, grammar or other) in this policy document please feel free to notify us via our contact details below.
+If you notice any errors (spelling, grammar or otherwise) in this policy document, please feel free to notify us using the contact details below.

 For any questions relating to your PII data, or to submit a D-SAR, please contact our Data Protection Officer (DPO):